Who lives in a pineapple under the sea? Wait, wrong song.

 While we’ve already compared data to oil in the sales engine and appointments to currency, an SDR is at the core of it all.

-A sales development representative (SDR), or just a sales rep, is a person working in sales or marketing, responsible for communication with potential customers (prospects) to set an appointment between the prospect and your company.
+A sales development representative (SDR) is responsible for communication with potential customers (prospects) to set an appointment between the prospect and your company.

 SDR communication includes outreach (by email, phone, or social media), personalization (crafting an individual approach to every lead), qualification of prospects (defining how likely it is that a lead makes a purchase), and nurturing (developing a relationship with a lead through the buying process).

-Appointment setting, however, is not the only goal of sales reps—they are also in charge of first impressions and educating potential buyers on the services you provide.
+Appointment setting, however, is not the only goal of SDRs—they are also in charge of first impressions and educating potential buyers on the services you provide.

-If you want to dig deeper into the definition of an SDR role, check out this article.
+Dig deeper into the definition of an SDR role.

 What Skills Make a Great SDR?

 We want all our workers to be goal-oriented, hard-working, and stress-resistant.
-But what skills define a good salesperson?
+But what skills define a good SDR?

 ResilienceThis work is challenging, for sure.
 Sales development representatives deal with objections and rejections way more than average workers, but it’s a part of the job.
 An SDR must be resilient and ready to keep going even if something doesn’t go to plan.